 4. Ensure marketing works closely with sales

-Definitions of leads, marketing-qualified leads (MQLs), sales-qualified leads (SQLs) and opportunities should be aligned, and marketing and sales should have joint revenue goals.
+Definitions of leads, marketing-qualified leads (MQLs), sales-qualified leads (SQLs) and opportunities should be aligned, and your marketing and sales should have joint revenue goals.
 This way, marketing is answerable to sales, and sales is answerable to marketing.

 When marketing has to deliver a certain number and type of leads to sales, it can make it easier to push back on any other stakeholder-requested initiatives that won’t deliver on that goal.